dari88/kohana-3.2-sample-code/README.txt

 Added media upload function.
 This function uses Uploadify and ImageMgick.
 You must install ImageMagic and Imagick.
+Image data will be stored in MySQL database by binary code.

 <V1.0> 2012.05.19
 The test12 is emulation code of WordPress.